orfeus-eu/documentation/docs/adria_array.rst

 AdA officially started on 19 May 2022 with the establishment of the Steering Committee for AdriaArray Seismology, coordinated by Prof. Thomas Meier.
-The Committee approved the `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ to be signed by the AdA members.
+The Committee approved the Memorandum of Collaboration (MoC) (https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp) to be signed by the AdA members.

 The initial invited members of AdA and its Steering Committee are:

 .. list-table::
-   :widths: 10 10
+   :widths: 50 25
    :header-rows: 1

    * - Member